 BECAUSE WE COME FROM SOMEWHERE

-The images document a homecoming, a unique and cathartic journey that we embarked upon together, as a family.
-Photography gave me a sense of purpose in a setting, which despite being my origin, was ineffably alien, a symbolic pull from the past that I was neither used to nor ever quite came to terms with.
+These images document a homecoming, a unique and cathartic journey that my parents embarked upon together.
+Photography gave me a sense of purpose in a setting, which despite being my origin, was ineffably alien.
 Being an agnostic, displays of overwhelming faith could be a source of discomfiture.
 Making pictures gave me a convenient mask for my scepticism.
 The project is presented through the lives of the temple’s inhabitants, mostly members of my extended family and some local residents of Savanur.